weyoss/redis-smq-monitor/README.md

 ## Usage

-Before launching the monitor server, you should first configure RedisSMQ consumers and producers to make use of the monitor plugins.
+Before launching the monitor server, you should first configure RedisSMQ to use the monitor event listeners.

-RedisSMQ Monitor comes with a couple of plugins that you need to register within RedisSMQ for having such features as:
+RedisSMQ Monitor comes with a couple of event listeners that you need to register within RedisSMQ for having such features as:

 - Real-time message rates:
   - Overall acknowledged/dead-lettered/published message rates